A jar of homemade hazelnut butter is always in my fridge!

 2. Place the peeled hazelnuts in a food processor and mix.
-In the first minutes you ‘ll need to stop the processor frequently to scrape down the grounded hazelnuts from the sides.
+In the first minutes, you ‘ll need to stop the processor frequently to scrape down the grounded hazelnuts from the sides.
 The whole process can last a few minutes, depending on the power of your food processor.
-With mine (2 cups, 500 Watt and 4 blades) I manage to make a gorgeous nut butter in less than 5 minutes.
+With mine (2 cups, 500 Watt and 4 blades) I manage to make gorgeous nut butter in less than 5 minutes.

 3. Process until the grounded hazelnuts turn into a very fluid, velvety cream.
 Your hazelnut butter!